ladder/ladder/README.md

  #    }
  # }

-Person.index as: :qname, related: true
+Person.search_index as: :qname, related: true
 => :as_indexed_json
-Project.index as: :qname, related: true
+Project.search_index as: :qname, related: true
 => :as_indexed_json

 kimchy.as_indexed_json